mrgnhnt96/enum_assist/packages/enum_assist/README.md

 }
 ```

-And that's it!

-And here is what the `hero`'s value would look like
+Here's what the `hero`'s value would look like

 ```dart
 final steve = Character('Steve Rogers', SuperHeroes.capitanAmerica);